Locynaeh/minutaria/README.rst

 - Use OOP approach
 - Use *datetime* module
+- Display time ISO 8601 format like as hh:mm:ss.n
 - Use *argparse* module to built the CLI utility
-- Display time ISO 8601 format like as hh:mm:ss.n
+- Manage presets and use *json* module to store them
-- ncurses interface via *curses* Python standard module with basic start/relaunch/quit command
+- ncurses interface via *curses* Python standard module with basic start/relaunch/quit command also usable with the lib's CLI

 Expected
 --------

-- Manage presets with a text file
 - Usable with a GTK GUI and so :
     - theming light/dark
     - reset the timer